defano/docker-tutorial/README.md

 You may have noticed one glaring limitation in all of these examples and tools: All of our containers are running on the same physical machine.
 Creating, scaling, and managing a system of containers distributed across physical hosts introduces its own challenges.

 Docker Swarm is designed to manage container provisioning across hosts.
 You can learn more about it, [here](https://docs.docker.com/swarm/overview/).

-#### Docker Hub

-Each of our examples have built Docker images from a base image that "automagically" made it onto your host.
-Where did these Ubuntu distributions come from?
-Docker Hub.
-A repository--not unlike Maven Central, CPAN or Github--for publishing Docker images.
-Docker Hub is a terrific resource for getting started with Docker and virtually any other tool.

-Wanna experiment with Cassandra without having to figure out how to install and configure a basic instance?
-Use Docker Hub to find an open sourced image.
-Need a quick Node.JS installation to test some Javascript on?
-Find it on Docker Hub.

-Search for ready-to-use Docker images [on the web](https://hub.docker.com/explore/), or directly from the command line using `docker search <search-terms>`.

-After you've found an image you like, use the `docker pull <image-name>` to download it into your cache.

-And when you've created an image worth sharing with the world, publish it to Docker Hub with the `docker push` command.